spades1404/OpthaBotDevelopment/README.md

 Next, you will need to download the repository to your local machine.
 Create the folder you want to clone the repo to and open a command prompt *inside* that folder.
 Run the following command-

     git clone https://github.com/spades1404/OpthaBotDevelopment opthabot

+So you can take two routes now, an automatic install or the manual one.

+### Automatic Install

+Go into the new opthabot folder and run the install.bat script.
+Thats it. :kissing_closed_eyes:

+Whenever you want to run the program after you can just use run.bat

+### Manual Install

 Now we need to get to the root directory: